sunsettrack4/script.service.easyepg-lite/README.md

 # easyepg lite

-This tool retrieves the EPG data provided by Gracenote (TMS) and converts the JSON files into a single XMLTV file.
+This tool retrieves the EPG data provided by various sources and converts the JSON/HTML files into a single XMLTV file.

 ### Disclaimer